kotlinx.serialization 1.0 released

 We hope you enjoyed this brief overview of kotlinx.serialization!
 To find out more information, including always up-to-date installation instructions, visit its home on GitHub.
 Be sure to check out the kotlinx.serialization guide, which contains detailed information about basic and advanced features of the library, and covers many of the topics mentioned in this blog post in more detail.
 If you run into any trouble using the library, you can seek help in the project’s issue tracker, or in the #serialization channel on the Kotlin Slack.

-For an exclusive look behind the scenes and a more in-depth explanation of our serialization library, this is also a good time to invite you once more to the kotlinx.serialization talk by Leonid Startsev during the Kotlin 1.4 Online Event – we look forward to seeing you there!
+For an exclusive look behind the scenes and a more in-depth explanation of our serialization library, check out the kotlinx.serialization talk by Leonid Startsev, which was held during the Kotlin 1.4 Online Event.

 A thank you from the team